 The court is made up of only nine judges: eight associate judges and a chief justice who oversees the associate judges.
 Because justices serve for life, it is an extremely competitive and limited career path.
-Meaning, for those interested in getting a job as a Supreme Court justice, be prepared to start your job search decades in advance.
+For those interested in getting a job as a Supreme Court justice, be prepared to start your job search decades in advance.
 In fact, preparing as a youth will give you more opportunity and ensure you have the law experience needed.

 Begin by taking an interest in the law and court procedures in middle and high school.
 At school join a mock trial